xueyu-coco/assignment03-2025/README.md

 **Happy Coding and Creating! 🚀✨**

-*Explore the fascinating world of AI through interactive chatbots and creative image generation.
+*Explore the fascinating world of AI through interactive chatbots, creative image generation, and immersive audio-visual experiences.
 These projects demonstrate the practical applications of modern AI technologies in engaging, user-friendly applications.*

----

 *Last updated: October 2, 2025*